-- 1. Kernel parameters that have been included in the boot configuration (see "Including kernel parameters in a boot configuration" on page 25). - The kernel parameters in the boot configuration cannot exceed 895 characters.
-If more then 895 characters are specified, the excessive characters are truncated. - 2.
-LPAR or z/VM: Kernel parameters that you specify through the HMC or through z/VM interfaces (see "Specifying kernel parameters when booting Linux" on page 27). - For DASD boot devices you can specify up to 64 characters (z/VM only); for FC-attached SCSI disk boot devices you can specify up to 3452 characters.
+- 1. Kernel parameters that have been included in the boot configuration (see "Including kernel parameters in a boot configuration" on page 25). - 2.
+LPAR or z/VM: Kernel parameters that you specify through the HMC or through z/VM interfaces (see "Specifying kernel parameters when booting Linux" on page 27).

+For DASD boot devices you can specify up to 64 characters (z/VM only); for FC-attached SCSI disk boot devices you can specify up to 3452 characters.

-In total, the combined kernel parameter string that is passed to the Linux kernel for booting can be up to 4096 characters.
+In total, the combined kernel parameter string that is passed to the Linux kernel can be up to 4096 characters.
+If more than the configured maximum of characters are specified, the excessive characters are truncated.